digideskio/support-tools/mdb-wt/tour.md

     0002501c: block sz=0x3000 cksum=0x89f8d5ea flags=0x1(cksum)

-Note that the page size remains constant at 24KB (sz=0x6000), but each successive page holds fewer records, starting at 21 (entries=42 key/value pairs) until finally the last page in the example holds only 6 records (entries=12).
+Note that the page size remains constant at 24KB (sz=0x6000), but each successive page holds fewer records, starting at 21 records (entries=42 key/value pairs) until finally the last page in the example holds only 6 records (entries=12).

 What happens if the records get even larger?
 Here's a similar example where we insert successively larger records, starting at 2500 bytes